upelly/BODMAS/README.md

 46

-While reading the code, please keep in mind that I had very limited knowledge and understanding of coding at the time.
+While reading the code, please keep in mind that I had very limited experience with coding at the time.
 For example, I manually made a function to convert a string to a double, and did not use any exceptions (instead simply outputting any error to the console).
 Nonetheless, even then I attempted to conform to the single-choice design principle, and broke down the code into tangible functions and commented on their purpose.

 I have not edited this code since 2019.